cdot65/pan-os-upgrade/docs/user-guide/python/troubleshooting.md

 ## Reporting Issues

 If you encounter an issue not covered in this guide, please report it on the [issues page](https://github.com/cdot65/pan-os-upgrade/issues) of our GitHub repository.
-Provide detailed information including log excerpts, firewall models, and PAN-OS versions to help diagnose the problem.
+Provide detailed information including log excerpts, firewall models, PAN-OS versions, and Panorama configurations to help diagnose the problem.